hanaf11/moviesApp/README.md

 # moviesApp

+#DEMO
+You can visit the site here ---> https://elastic-golick-f4fc39.netlify.app/

--App where you can get information about popular movies
+- App where you can get information about popular movies
 - Modern design with a dash of neuromorphism

 This web app consists of 2 pages: